haade-administrator/haade.fr/_posts/en/2023-06-06-domotics-linky-µteleinfo-homeassistant-20€-5minutes.md

 {% include homeassistantlink.html supervisor_addon="9afc8f77_teleinfo2mqtt/logs" %}

 {% picture posts/{{page.guid}}/remonte-teleinfo2mqtt-dans-mosquitto.png --alt feedback of tic info in home assistant via mqtt and teleinfo2mqtt --img width="940" height="698" %}

+## Raise Power in the Dashboard Home assistant

+It is easy to report the total power in the Lovelace dashboard in the form of gauges.
+Adds a gauge card or gauge in English and adds **the PAPP teleinfo entity**.
+I have a 12Kv subscription so I made according to my subscription to calibrate the power of the gauge.

+{% picture posts/{{page.guid}}/home-assistant-lovelace-gauge-teleinfo-kwh.png --alt PAPP total power setting in Lovelace dashboard of Home assistant --img width="940" height= "674" %}

+Do not hesitate to modify the levels according to your electricity subscription.

+{% highlight yaml %}
+type: gauge
+name: Volt
+min: 0
+max: 12000
+severity:
+   green: 0
+   yellow: 6000
+   red: 9000
+entity: sensor.teleinfo_XXXXXXXXXXXX_papp
+needle: true
+{% endhighlight %}

+> Here is the final result, I find the visual neat and clear.

+{% picture posts/{{page.guid}}/lovelace-teleinfo-papp.png --alt PAPP total power boost in Home assistant Lovelace dashboard --img width="482" height="195" %}

 ## Energy tab settings